fhiso/legacy-format/data-model.md

     Payloads MUST NOT contain more than a single line and MUST be in one of the following three forms:

+    1. A string matching `(,[A-Za-z0-9_]+)+` followed by a single space (U+0020) and an absolute IRI.
+        The initial comma is a marker to disambiguate this case from the previous case and has no other meaning.
+        The remainder of the initial token is a comma-separated list of tag names.
+        Any tag name in this list is converted to an IRI by appending the tag name to this IRI.

+    1. A string matching `[A-Za-z]*_` followed by a single space (U+0020) and an absolute IRI.
+        The token preceding the IRI is called the *prefix identifier*.
+        Any tag beginning with the prefix identifier is converted to an IRI by replacing the prefix identifier with this IRI.

     1. An Absolute IRI, as defined in [[RFC 3987](http://tools.ietf.org/html/rfc3987)].
         Any tag not matched by a `[PRFX]` with one of the other two forms is converted to an IRI by appending the tag name to this IRI.

-    2. A string matching `[A-Za-z]+_` followed by a single space (U+0020) and an absolute IRI.
-        The token preceding the IRI is called the *prefix identifier*.
-        Any tag beginning with the prefix identifier is converted to an IRI by replacing the prefix identifier with this IRI.

-    3. A string matching `_(,[A-Za-z0-9_]+)+` followed by a single space (U+0020) and an absolute IRI.
-        The initial underscore is a marker to disambiguate this case from the previous case and has no other meaning.
-        The remainder of the initial token is a comma-separated list of tag names.
-        Any tag name in this list is converted to an IRI by appending the tag name to this IRI.
+    These shall be resolved in the above order: if multiple prefix types apply, the earliest on this list is used.

+{.ednote} A case can be made for not having the third payload form, instead having a fixed known prefix in these cases (such as `http://terms.fhiso.org/elf/`) and requiring all exceptions be handled using underscores (form 1) or individual cases (form 2).

 Substructures
 :   None